IVRPowers/blog/content/post/technologies/webrtc-security.md

 In essence, any software in the Internet is an inherent risk that your PC may become infected by a virus, malware, spyware or various other ‘bugs’ that threaten the security of your data.
 As such, the principal solution to combat viruses is to install firewalls and anti-malware software that work **to defend your computer against any potential threats.**

-With WebRTC however, there’s no need to worry about any of that.
+With [WebRTC](http://blog.ivrpowers.com/post/technologies/what-is-webrtc/) however, there’s no need to worry about any of that.
 Because WebRTC works from browser to browser, you don’t need to download any software or plugins in order to set up a video conference or VOIP call.
-All the security that you need is already **contained within your browser** and the WebRTC platform.
+All the security that you need is already **contained within your browser** and the [WebRTC](http://blog.ivrpowers.com/post/technologies/what-is-webrtc/) platform.

-Some of the **in-built security features** contained within a WebRTC platform include:
+Some of the **in-built security features** contained within a [WebRTC System](http://blog.ivrpowers.com/post/marketing/webrtc-system-benefits/) include:

 - Camera and Microphone Security
 - Peer-to-Peer Encryption